grubersjoe/slide-menu/README.md

 * `back()` - Navigate on level back if possible
 * `navigateTo(target)`

-    Open the menu level which contains specified menu element. `target` can be any jQuery compatible string selector, a plain DOM object or a jQuery object.
-The first found element will be used.
+    Open the menu level which contains specified menu element. `target` can either be a `document.querySelector` compatible string selector or the the DOM element (inside the menu).
+The first found element (if any) will be used.

 ### Events

-All events have also an `*-after` equivalent, which is triggered after the transition is complete.
+`SlideMenu` emits events for all kind of actions.
+All of the events also have  an `*-after` equivalent, which is triggered after the step is complete (completely animated).

 * `sm.open[-after]`